webgeodatavore/azimuth_measurement/help/source/index.rst

     :align: center
     :alt: Azimuth in Google Earth

-You just want to draw a temporary start point, draw a end point and then display the resulting distance and azimuth.
+We just want to draw a temporary start point, draw a end point and then display the resulting distance and azimuth.
 At the moment, we don't give the option to save the line drawing.

 Installation